ephel-lang/nethra/README.md

 #### Type in Type i.e. impredicative

-It's also possible to enable the type in type capability.
+It's also possible to enable the type-in-type capability.
 In this case, the previous rules can be revisited as follows.

 ```
 Γ ⊢